51 Dog-Friendly Summer Spots

 Where to go and what to do, from Alabama to Wyoming.

-Planning a ‘hot pup summer’ escape?
+Planning a summer escape with your sidekick?
 We’ve got a dog-friendly itinerary for every state, plus D.C.:

 On-leash dogs are welcome everywhere at Little River Canyon National Preserve, including in the visitor center, where we’re told treats are often available at the information counter.